OpenSILEX/phis-docs-community/docs/experimental-organization.md

 ![map-visualization-ctrl](img/map-visualization_ctrl.png)

-When scientific objects of a map are selected, their attributes (alias within the experiment, crop specied, variety, modality, repetition) are displayed in a table under the map.
+When scientific objects of a map are selected, their attributes (alias within the experiment, crop species, variety, modality, replication) are displayed in a table under the map.

 ![map-visualization-selected](img/map-visualization_selected.png)